safesoftware/fme-CityJSON/README.md

 are 0 errors.

 ## Installation Instructions
 The latest beta versions of FME now already ship with this included.
-(FME 2020.0 and later) If you wish to update FME yourself, there are several steps necessary to extend FME to include this CityJSON Format support.
+(FME 2020.0 and later) No work is needed.
+If you wish to update FME yourself, there are several steps necessary to extend FME to include this CityJSON Format support.

 * The Plugin:
 **Build the CityJSON plugin, using the instructions above.
 This will produce a file `cityjson.so` file on Linux and macOS (a `.dylib` will be created under macOS, but the CMake will rename it to a `.so` otherwise FME won't work), or a `cityjson.dll` file on Windows.
 Copy this file into the `plugins` subdirectory where FME is installed.
+* The Metafile:
+** Copy the file `cityjson.fmf` into the `metafile` subdirectory where FME is installed.
+(The metafile contains directives that inform FME of the details about a format such as default parameters, settings, schemas and so on.)
+* The cityJSON schema files
+** visit https://github.com/cityjson/specs and download the "schemas" subdirectory, for the version of the specs you want to use.
+Drop those into the FME install directory in this precise location (For the 1.0.1 version, for example):  plugins/cityjson/1.0.1/schemas
 * Restart FME

 ## How to debug